|Location||1 week||2 weeks||3 weeks||4 weeks|

 Non Communicable Diseases (NCDs) such as diabetes, heart disease are an increasing issue for the local community and are responsible for most visits to doctors, hospitals, early retirement and early death for both men and women.
 The major risk factors for NCD are obesity, lack of exercise, eating the wrong food, smoking and excessive drinking of alcohol and kava.
 The clinic therefore provides general outpatient services and a special clinic is run on Thursdays for those with diabetes and cardiovascular diseases.
 There is an outreach program run by a nurse to ensure that known diabetics and hypertensives comply with their treatment and the clinic provides free medication.

-These large public hospitals continue to experience shortages of doctors, nurses and consumables and therefore all medical practitioners are needed to lend a hand and possibly take some medical supplies.
+These large public hospitals continue to experience shortages of doctors, nurses and consumables and therefore all skills are welcomed for medical volunteering in Fiji.
+Lend a hand, share your knowledge and possibly take some medical supplies.
 The most common local conditions include NCD’s (particularly diabetes and heart disease), drownings and general medicine.

-All departments are short-staffed however the skills that are most in need include general surgeons, orthopaedics, anaesthetists, pharmacists, O&G, dentistry, ICU and A&E. They also appreciate those who can help to train and upskill the local teams.
+All departments are short-staffed however the skills that are most in need include general surgeons, orthopaedics, anaesthetists, pharmacists, O&G, dentistry, ICU and A&E. They also appreciate those who can help to train, develop and upskill the local teams.

-Volunteers are welcomed with a short orientation at the hospital and will initially work alongside another staff member whilst settling in.
+Medical volunteering in Fiji may start with a short orientation at the hospital and you will initially work alongside another staff member whilst settling in.
 We provide you with an information booklet and a list of recommended items to take with you.
 Visit for just one or two weeks – and then make it an annual working holiday!

-The clinic provides primary health care and welcomes medical specialists, including ophthalmologists, dentists, paediatricians, O&G, general surgeons, plastic surgeons, cardiologists, nurse practitioners, anaesthetists, health educators and nutritionists.
+The clinic provides primary health care and welcomes all skills for volunteering in Fiji.
+Including medical specialists, including ophthalmologists, dentists, paediatricians, O&G, general surgeons, plastic surgeons, cardiologists, nurse practitioners, anaesthetists, health educators and nutritionists.
 University students and families are also welcome.
 The air-conditioned facility has a large waiting room and reception area, several exam rooms, and an operating room.
 Available equipment includes a full eye exam centre, equipment for producing prescription eyeglasses, a surgical microscope, dental chairs, and dental instruments, an x-ray machine, general anaesthesia equipment as well as a surgical theatre.
 While they strive to equip the clinic as complete as possible, medical teams can help by bringing the specialized equipment and materials they need.

 Many health problems, such as skin diseases and cataracts that would otherwise be permanently debilitating are relatively simple to cure at the clinic.
 Through the generosity of medical professionals the clinic offers free medical care in a modern medical facility to rural Fijians.
 Patients visit the clinic from all over the island (population of approximately 200,000) as well as from the mainland and nearby islands of Taveuni, Kiowa, and Rabi.
 The population that can be reached by the clinic is in the hundreds of thousands.
 Although the Fijian government works diligently to provide free medical care, specialized care is often not available or accessible, either geographically or financially.
 The result is many suffer acutely from debilitating, but treatable skin diseases, blindness, heart disease, various injuries, tooth decay, etc.